 Recipe FAQs

-You can use large flake oats or quick oats for the purpose of this recipe.
+You can use large flake oats (often called rolled or traditional oats) or quick oats for the purpose of this recipe.

 The only type of oats that I don’t recommend are steel cut since when raw, they are too hard and won’t blend well to form a smooth pancake batter.